cambiotraining/UnixIntro/_episodes/02-filedir.md

 Underneath `/home`,
-we find one directory for each user with an account on the machine, in this example *imhotep*, *larry*, and participant (you).
+we find one directory for each user with an account on the machine, in this example *imhotep*, *larry*, and ubuntu (you).

 ![Home Directories](../fig/home-directories.svg)

 The user *imhotep*'s files are stored in `/home/imhotep`, user *larry*'s in `/home/larry`,
-and yours in `/home/participant`.
-Because you are the current user in our examples here, this is why we get `/home/participant` as our home directory.
+and yours in `/home/ubuntu`.
+Because you are the current user in our examples here, this is why we get `/home/ubuntu` as our home directory.
 Typically, when you open a new command prompt you will be in your home directory to start.